 - 2-4-1.
-Open Vivado and create a blank project called lab5 2 4. - 2-4-2.
+Open Vivado and create a blank project called lab5\2\4. - 2-4-2.
 Create and add the Verilog module that will model the D flip-flop with synchronous reset and clock enable. - 2-4-3.
 Develop a testbench to test and analyze the design behavior.
 It should generate the input stimuli as shown in the above timing diagram. - 2-4-4.
-Create and add the XDC file, assigning D to SW0, reset to SW1, ce to SW2, Clk to SW15, and Q to LED0. - 2-4-5.
-Synthesize and implement the design.
+Add the appropriate board related master XDC file to the project and edit it to include the related pins, assigning D to SW0, reset to SW1, ce to SW2, Clk to SW15, and Q to LED0.